-What every air compressor operator needs to know about condensate
+What every air compressor operator needs to know about oil/water separators and condensate

-Air compressor condensate filter systems separate oil from condensate.
+Air compressor condensate filter systems feature an oil/water separator for draining condensate.
 Improper filtration and disposal of contaminated compressor condensate pose hazards to both human health and the environment.
 There could also be legal and financial repercussions if your organization fails to follow guidelines.
 The best way to mitigate the risk is to implement an air compressor condensate filter system.

 What is air compressor condensate?

 Condensate is the result of air compressor operation and contains both water and oil.
 This oil /water mixture becomes concentrated during the compression process.
 Contaminated condensate requires proper disposal per environmental regulations.
 However, collecting and storing large volumes of contaminated condensate is not exactly ideal.

 Believe it or not, you don’t need an outside waste management vendor to properly and cost-effectively deal with disposal of condensate.
 A properly designed and installed air compressor condensate filter system will reduce the amount of contaminated condensate and significantly reduce disposal costs.

 Condensate filtration systems can be used for small to midsize systems, although multiple units can be connected to handle large systems.
 To determine which condensate filtration option is right one for your facility, you first need to figure out how much condensate your compressor system makes.
 The amount of condensate created during air compressor operation varies depending on ambient temperature.